If you need help getting parents involved in your PTA, we've got advice on how to recruit volunteers, class reps and new parents to your cause.

 Grandparents are great!

-Reaching out to grandparents to support your PTA can pay dividends.
+Reach out to grandparents to up the manpower on your PTFA.
 Not only can they help bolster volunteer numbers, they bring a wealth of experience!

 This charming poem, much-loved by our PTA+ Facebook community, is sure to convince potential volunteers to step forward and help.